 North School has a full-time counselor on-site every school day.
 The counselor is available to confer with students, parents, and staff.
-The counselor proactively meets with whole classes, groups, and individuals on many social and emotional wellness topics.
+The counselor proactively meets with whole classes, groups, and individuals

 RESOURCE SPECIALIST PROGRAM (RSP)

 Upon referral by the Child Support Team (CST), the Resource Specialist provides assessment for children who appear to have special educational needs.
 Children who are admitted to the RSP receive individual or small group instruction.